How to Automate Client Reporting as a Virtual Assistant (2026)

 A pre-formatted structure referencing cells from the Summary tab.
 When the Summary tab updates, the Report Template updates automatically.
 No reformatting required before sending.

-Step 2 — Connect Your Data Sources via Zapier
+Step 2 — Connect Your Data Sources in Make

-Zap 1 — Live task logging (runs continuously):
+Scenario 1 — Live task logging (runs on an interval):

-TRIGGER: Asana → "Task Completed"ACTION 1: Google Sheets → "Create Spreadsheet Row"Field mapping:Task Name → Column BCompletion Date → Column FAssignee → Column DProject → Column GStatus → Column C (set to "Completed")Due Date → Column E
+TRIGGER: Asana → "Watch Tasks" (filtered to completed tasks)MODULE: Google Sheets → "Add a Row"Field mapping:Task Name → Column BCompletion Date → Column FAssignee → Column DProject → Column GStatus → Column C (set to "Completed")Due Date → Column E

-Zap 2 — Weekly delivery trigger (runs on schedule):
+Scenario 2 — Weekly report build and delivery (runs on a schedule):

-This trigger fires the AI summary and delivery steps in Steps 3 and 4.
-If you pull from more than one source (e.g., Asana + a social media tool), add additional Zaps pointing to separate tabs in the same Google Sheet using the same column structure.
+This scenario feeds the AI summary and delivery modules in Steps 3 and 4.
+If you pull from more than one source (e.g., Asana + a social media tool), add a separate trigger module per source pointing to its own tab in the same Google Sheet using the same column structure — or use a Make Router to split incoming data by source within a single scenario.

 Step 3 — Add the AI Narrative Step